Updated March 5th, 2019

 That being said, the first step to selling your home should be to contact your lender and ask for the payoff price.
 They will give you the amount of money you still owe them for your house.
 This will help you price your home.

 Because you are looking to save money, you’ll want to use an agent that gives you the best service without the price tag to match.
-You need a discount agent.

-A discount agent will walk you through the entire selling process.
+Partner Agents will walk you through the entire selling process.
 They’re local experts, which means they know your market.
 It’s also a good idea to check with your agent and see if they have any experience working with a modified home loan.